guimachiavelli/01/src/text/orgone-land.md

 To eat from the tree of knowledge meant to he expelled from paradise by fire and sword.
 It is a snake, a symbol of the phallus as well as of primal biological motion, that persuades Steve to seduce Adam.

-the shamanic ass kundalini path brings the tribal goal into view

-beautiful spiritual disciplines of the cock

 simply imagine the skies clear, blowing air out of your mouth with gold energy will help accelerate the process.
 You have more power than you realize.
 The radionic enhancement with bio-resonance comes from my sister site;